 No amount of technology can replace good common sense when it comes to avoiding phishing scams.
 Yes, great technology mechanisms put in place can certainly reduce the potential to fall victim to phishing scams.
 However, no technology can completely eliminate phishing scams that come through email, browser, etc. There will always be a few that make it through the defenses.
 What happens when these phishing emails make it to an employee?

-Employee training and insider threat control are essential in guarding against phishing scams.
+Employee training on cybersecurity, cyber security awareness, and insider threat control are essential in guarding against phishing scams.
 Employees must be trained to know what to look for when phishing emails arrive at their inbox.
 Untrained end users may quickly click an embedded link or send sensitive information that may be requested to what he or she thinks is a legitimate company they or the organization does business with.
 A few quick items to help end users identify suspicious sources:

 - The email address the email came from is a different email domain than the business it claims to represent